dougeby/IntuneDocs/intune/android-pulse-secure-per-app-vpn.md

 5. From the **Profile type** drop-down list, choose **VPN**.
 3. Choose **Settings** > **Configure** and then configure the VPN profile as per the settings in [How to configure VPN settings](vpn-settings-configure.md) and [Intune VPN settings for Android devices](vpn-settings-android.md).

-Take note of the “Connection Name” value you specify when creating the VPN profile.
+Take note of the **Connection Name** value you specify when creating the VPN profile.
 This will be needed in the next step.
 For example, **MyAppVpnProfile**.

 ## Step 2: Create a custom configuration policy